pyblish/pyblish.github.io/README.md

 Each paragraph is then sorted by their "date"; as you can see, each date is in fact starting at year zero, and month 1, day 1.

+### Why use GitHub for hosting?

+Besides being free, here are some additional benefits:

+- Issue tracking
+- Revision history
+- Contributor-friendly

+How many public websites have a common place in which issues can be reported and maintained?
+How many sites maintain a history of their edits?
+And finally, how many of them can be contributed to by anyone?

+That's why GitHub for hosting is the way to go.

 [usergroup]: https://groups.google.com/forum/#!forum/pyblish
 [wiki]: https://github.com/abstractfactory/pyblish/wiki